rajiteh/awesome/README.md

 ## TypeScript

 *   [ai-sidekick/sidekick](https://github.com/ai-sidekick/sidekick) - Open source ETL framework for retrieval augmented generation (RAG).
-Sync data from your SaaS tools to a vector store, where they can be easily queried by GPT apps
+Sync data from your SaaS tools to a vector store, where they can be easily queried by LLM apps

 *   [kaveenr/sl-protest-tracker](https://github.com/kaveenr/sl-protest-tracker) - Sri Lankan Crisis Protest Tracker